MaxioN03/react-js-element-picker/readme.md

 ## Basic JavaScript/TypeScript library

 This library is based on another JavaScript/TypeScript library `js-element-picker`.
-If you need to use pure JS/TS or want to write a wrapper for another framework, you can get the library from this link
+If you need to use pure JS/TS or want to write a wrapper for another framework, you can get the library [here](https://www.npmjs.com/package/js-element-picker)